 Addressing Metabolic Syndrome to Prevent Heart Disease and Colon Cancer

-When I see a patient with metabolic syndrome, I am concerned about a myriad of things because research supports that their risk factors (like obesity, high blood pressure, high cholesterol and higher fasting glucose) are strongly associated with the development of heart disease, colon cancer, and even a 20 percent increase in the risk of liver cancer and cirrhosis, but the positive thing is that most metabolic risk factors can be reduced or possibly eliminated with a multidisciplinary treatment team and a medically supervised weight loss and exercise program, explains Dr. Kashi.
+Patients with metabolic syndrome can experience a myriad of risk factors (like obesity, high blood pressure, high cholesterol and higher fasting glucose) which can be strongly associated with the development of heart disease, colon cancer, and even a 20 percent increase in the risk of liver cancer and cirrhosis, but the positive thing is that most metabolic risk factors can be reduced or possibly eliminated with a multidisciplinary treatment team and a medically supervised weight loss and exercise program.

 Reducing Metabolic Syndrome Risk Factors

-One of the most important risk factors to address with metabolic syndrome is overweight and obesity, advises Dr. Kashi.
-She explains that many people experience various challenges to achieving a healthy weight, which can be medical, environmental, psychological and economical.
+One of the most important risk factors to address with metabolic syndrome is obesity.
+Many people experience various challenges to achieving a healthy weight, which can be medical, environmental, psychological and economical.

-For this reason, Dr. Kashi recommends a medically supervised weight-loss program that develops a personalized nutrition and exercise plan for your individual needs can be an ideal solution.
+A medically supervised weight-loss program with a personalized nutrition and exercise plan for your individual needs can be an ideal solution.

 Non-Surgical Weight-Loss Treatment with the Gastric Balloon

-One of the non-surgical medically assisted weight-loss procedures that Dr. Kashi performs is the gastric balloon.
-Dr. Kashi explains that this procedure is for patients that do not qualify for more invasive surgical weight loss procedures.
+One of the non-surgical medically assisted weight-loss procedures available is the gastric balloon.
+This procedure is for patients that do not qualify for more invasive surgical weight loss procedures.
 In fact, the gastric balloon is for patients that have a BMI (body mass index) between 30 and 40 with about 25 to 50 pounds to lose.

-Dr. Kashi further describes the gastric balloon procedure, which involves inserting a balloon into the stomach through endoscopy.
-Once inserted, the balloon helps patients feel full so they dont eat as much.
+The gastric balloon procedure, which involves inserting a balloon into the stomach through endoscopy.
+Once inserted, the balloon helps patients feel full so they don't eat as much.
 After six months, the balloon is removed and most patients experience three times the amount of weight loss compared to diet and exercise alone.
-To be considered for the procedure, Dr. Kashis patients must also participate in a weight-loss program that provides a medically-directed nutrition and exercise plan.
+To be considered for the procedure, patients must also participate in a weight-loss program that provides a medically-directed nutrition and exercise plan.

-Since the treatment of metabolic risk factors can involve several medical specialties, its important to seek treatment from a connected system of physicians that will coordinate your complete medical care.
-Dr. Kashi explains that endocrinologists, cardiologists, gastroenterologists and primary care physicians may play an important role in managing metabolic syndrome and your specific risks factors for colon cancer, diabetes and/or heart disease.
+Since the treatment of metabolic risk factors can involve several medical specialties, it's important to seek treatment from a connected system of physicians that will coordinate your complete medical care.
+Endocrinologists, cardiologists, gastroenterologists and primary care physicians may play an important role in managing metabolic syndrome and your specific risks factors for colon cancer, diabetes and/or heart disease.

-The colonoscopy is still our gold standard and only cancer screening that is also preventive, because if we find polyps (which can be precancerous) during the colonoscopy, we can remove them right away and prevent cancer from developing, Dr. Kashi says.
+The colonoscopy is still our gold standard and only cancer screening that is also preventive, because if polyps are found (which can be precancerous) during the colonoscopy, they can be removed right away and prevent cancer from developing.

 Protect Your Health, Today